DruxAMB/DruxAMB---faq-accordion-card/README.md

 ### What I learned

-How to work with images on absolut position and use of userState.
+How to work with images on absolut position and use of useState.

 ### Continued development